 Arrests put your freedom and future on the line, which is why it is critically important to have the guidance, support, and representation of a seasoned defense attorney by your side.
 While you may have the right to representation from a public defender, you should know that public defender offices are notoriously overburdened and underfunded, which means they have very little time to devote to your case.

-When you work with a private criminal defense lawyer such as those at Hager & Schwartz, P.A., you can benefit from proven defense attorneys who have the time and resources your case demands, as well as the experience and insight as former prosecutors many public defender simply do not have.
+When you work with a private criminal defense lawyer such as those at Hager & Schwartz, P.A., you can benefit from proven defense attorneys who have the time and resources your case demands, as well as the experience and insight as former prosecutors many public defenders simply do not have.
 Our firm is committed to helping our clients secure the best resolution possible, not ushering them through the system as fast as possible to move on to the next.

 Am I Allowed to Represent Myself?

 There are no laws preventing you from representing yourself.
-However, when you consider what it at stake, including your personal, professional, and financial well-being, it becomes clear that if you do represent yourself, you need to know a lot - not only about the charges you face and how to defend them, but the court and legal procedures involved along the way.
+However, when you consider what is at stake, including your personal, professional, and financial well-being, it becomes clear that if you do represent yourself, you need to know a lot - not only about the charges you face and how to defend them, but the court and legal procedures involved along the way.
 To put it simply, representing yourself is not a wise decision; you simply don’t know what you don’t know and you risk an outcome that can considerably alter your life.

 Do I Need an Attorney if I Haven’t Been Arrested or Charged?